mathieu-benoit/hello-humanitec/docs/gke-basic.md

     --member "serviceAccount:${GKE_ADMIN_SA_ID}" \
     --role "roles/container.admin"
 ```
-_Note: for future considerations, add a condition to access onlye this specific GKE clusters, not all._
+_Note: for future considerations, add a condition to access only this specific GKE cluster, not all._

 Download locally the GSA key:
 ```bash